-Information is provided to parents, quardians, community members and students regarding classroom and school-wide conduct and safety.
+Information is provided to parents, guardians, community members and students regarding classroom and schoolwide conduct and safety.

-A system of policies and procedures for student conduct and safety is in place and followed by school leadership and teachers.
+A system of policies and procedures for student conduct and safety is in place and followed by school leadership teachers.
 School leadership supports teachers' efforts to maintain student discipline in the classroom.